 What better way to get some fresh air into you than on a cycle ride.
 The forest is the perfect place for children to try out their new wheels, if they got bikes for Christmas.
 There are plenty of routes through the forests around the UK for cautious riders and families, and we offer cycle hire on-location if you need it.
 More experienced riders might want to get the adrenaline pumping by trying a spot of mountain biking this Twixmas.
 There are trails suitable for all levels of experience, and local sites like this one in the Forest of Dean, that help you find the best routes to try.

 Christmas Day might be finished, but the festive spirit is still going strong across the country.
-Just a short distance from our Deerpark location, the Eden Project has a stunning Festival of Light and Sound on until 30 December.
-It’s worth the drive from your Strathyre cabin to Edinburgh, for the Christmas market and fair, which remain open into January, and smaller children will love the Christmas Tree Maze, leading to the Elves workshop.
+Just a short distance from our Deerpark location, this year the Eden Project will be hosting a Christmas in Cornwall winter festival.
+It’s worth the drive from your cabin at Strathyre to Edinburgh, for the Christmas market and fair, which remains open into January, and smaller children will love the Christmas Tree Maze, leading to the Elves workshop.

 Of course, Christmas wouldn’t be Christmas without a trip to the panto – oh no it wouldn’t!
 If you couldn’t make it in the busy run up to Christmas, Twixmas is the ideal time.
 There’s a theatre near to each of our forest locations, so you’ve plenty of choice.
-Visit Thorpe Forest for Dick Whittington, stay at Keldy or Cropton in North Yorkshire for A Christmas Carol or Ardgartan Argyll for Jack and the Beanstalk in Glasgow, to name just a few.
+Visit Theatre Royal near Thorpe Forest, Stephen Joseph Theatre if you're staying at Keldy or Cropton in North Yorkshire, or SEC in Glasgow if you're staying at Ardgartan Argyll, to name just a few.

 One thing we all plan to do during Twixmas is spend some family time playing board games, completing jigsaws and creating artistic masterpieces – the hallmark of a traditional holiday.
 After an active day exploring the wildlife with the Forest Ranger, gather round and enjoy playing with your Christmas presents.
 Now’s the time to open the box of chocolates and play some carols or, perhaps, a Christmas film.

 Once the children are snuggled up in their bed, it’s time for the parents to relax.
-You’ll have the log burner to keep things cosy, a hot tub to treat yourself and plenty of time to concentrate on each other.
+You’ll have the log burner to keep things cosy, a hot tub to treat yourself and plenty of time to concentrate on each other on your christmas break.

 You’ll be able to get on with the business of Christmas, knowing there’s a period of calm and family time all ready and waiting.
 Happy Twixmas!